andryD-ai/Detecting-poisoned-data-in-object-detection/README.md

-# ClassificationRead this file before starting
+# Large and dissimilar input size